amrit-chau-han/kisanvaani/README.md

 # KisanVaani v2: Voice-First Agritech Assistant

-**KisanVaani** is an AI-powered voice assistant that provides Indian farmers with real-time Mandi prices, weather updates, and crop advisories through simple native-language voice queries.
-By leveraging Databricks Lakehouse and state-of-the-art Indic models, it eliminates the digital literacy barrier in rural agriculture.
+**KisanVaani** is a multilingual AI assistant built on Databricks Lakehouse, providing farmers real-time market and weather insights.
+Using Sarvam Saarika (STT) and Sarvam Maurya (NLU/Translation), it enables voice-to-voice interaction in Hindi, English, Marathi, and Punjabi.
+By integrating AgMarkNet and OpenWeatherMap with Delta Lake caching, the system delivers precise, actionable crop advice for any district in under 10 seconds—bridging the digital literacy gap for rural India.

 ---